 - Develop programs for low-literacy populations specifically

-Effective communication between healthcare professionals and patients is important not only in explaining roles but in helping patients better understand recommended procedures as well.
+Effective communication between healthcare professionals and patients is important in explaining roles and helping patients better understand recommended procedures.

 Likewise, it’s a good idea to inform patients of your sanitation and cleaning procedures.
 Research shows that a patient’s perception of a hospital’s cleanliness can impact their experience and overall care.
 Patients worry about the risk of hospital-acquired infections and what the hospital and staff are doing to prevent contamination and infection.
 Both cleanrooms and hospitals should follow the same contamination prevention procedures, and so should your practice.
 Cleanliness matters to patients and their families, so take time to explain what you’re doing to prevent contamination in your practice.

 Another aspect of healthcare confusion for patients regards their medical health records and data.
 What is it?
 Where is it stored?
 Who has access to it?
 How can I get it?
 And how do I know it’s safe?
 These are just some of the questions people are wondering, and it’s for a good reason.
 The healthcare industry in the U.S. is highly vulnerable to data breaches.
 According to healthcare experts with Norwich University, 9 million patient health records were compromised in breaches in 164 incidents in 2014, and researchers noted a 600 percent increase in hacking attacks on hospitals.
 Hackers can acquire names, birth dates, social security numbers, healthcare ID numbers, home addresses, email addresses, employment information, and even income data.

 This poses not only a risk to your patients but your practice and reputation as well.
 Norwich University also reports the average cost to health organizations of a data breach is $2.1 million per incident and can include: